vkiranmaniya/vkiranmaniya/README.md

 <h1 align="center">Hi 👋, I'm Kiran Maniya</h1>
-<h3 align="center">A passionate frontend developer from India</h3>
+<h3 align="center">A passionate full-stack engineer from India</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vkiranmaniya&label=Profile%20views&color=0e75b6&style=flat" alt="vkiranmaniya" /> </p>
 Hi, i'm Kiran Maniya, a passionate and self-taught full stack web/mobile developer.
-I'm a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the code i write.
+I help organizations to build the foundations, improve the development pipeline, adoptation of agile methodology and much more.
+Over the past 8 years, I have been working in javascript and php most of the part.

-- 💬 Ask me about **react, react-native, react-native-web, vue, vuex,**

 - 📫 Feel free to reach me at **vkiranmaniya@gmail.com**